organix/crlf/actor.md

 There are many possible models for describing an actor's behavior.
 One simple model is an [imperative](https://en.wikipedia.org/wiki/Imperative_programming) stack-oriented machine with a dictionary (similar to [FORTH](https://en.wikipedia.org/wiki/Forth_(programming_language))).

 Program source is provided as a stream of _words_ (whitespace separated in text format).
-Each word is looked up in the current _dictionary_ and the corresponding _block_ is executed.
+Each word is looked up in the current _dictionary_.
+If the value is a _block_ it is executed, otherwise the value is pushed on the data _stack_.
 Literal values are pushed on the data _stack_, which is used to provide parameters and return values for executing blocks.
 Some blocks also consume words from the source stream.

 An actor's behavior is described with a _block_.
 The message received by the actor is the contents of the data stack.
 The `SEND` primitive sends the current stack contents, clearing the stack.
 Values may be saved in the dictionary by binding them to a word.
 All dictionary changes are local to the executing behavior.